agalue/opennms-drift-aws/README.md

 * Improve the Elasticsearch cluster architecture to have a dedicated monitoring cluster (assuming X-Pack will be used).

 * Combine all UI technologies into the same servers: OpenNMS UI, Kibana, Kafka Manager, etc.

+* Minimize/Eliminate the wait times by waiting on actual applications to be ready.

+* Make the bootstrap scripts reusable (i.e. to be able to execute them multiple times without side effects, in case the bootstrap process was wrong).